 - Remember to always follow the easy 15 tips to be an ethical and responsible traveler.

-PRESERVATION OF WILDLIFE AT TEN THOUSAND ISLANDS, FLORIDA
+WHAT TO PACK FOR TEN THOUSAND ISLANDS, FLORIDA

 I never leave my home without travel insurance which is designed to help cover your expenses if something goes wrong on your trip.
 Things can go wrong, and you don’t want to get stuck paying tons of money if you get sick or have an accident without travel insurance.